rdtripp/bmlt_droplet/README.md

 # bmlt_ubuntu_virtualmin

-I haven't had time to write complete instructions yet and probably won't have time until after RSC in Baton Rouge this weekend.

 The nickel tour:

 1. Create a Ubuntu 18.04.2 Droplet (the $5.00/mo one,  you can upgrade later as needed) named (for example) vhost.yourdomain.org